Skip to content

 I firmly believe that the best filler is one that nobody notices.
 My goal is not for people to look at you and think "she had fillers."
 My goal is for them to look and think "she looks great."
 The difference is subtle but fundamental.

 For this reason, I work with conservative volumes and prefer to divide the treatment into sessions when necessary.
 It is always easier to add product in a touch-up session than to deal with excess.
-This gradual approach ensures that the result evolves harmoniously, respecting the natural proportions of your face.
+This gradual approach ensures that the result evolves gradually, respecting the natural proportions of your face.

 A unique advantage I offer my patients is the perspective of a plastic surgeon.
 I have a deep understanding of facial anatomy — not just superficially, but the deep layers, ligaments, fat compartments, and vascular network.
 This knowledge allows me to apply fillers with a precision and safety that only surgical training provides.
 Additionally, I can honestly assess when the filler is sufficient and when a surgical procedure would be more appropriate — such as a rhinoplasty for the nose or a genioplasty for the chin.